 Helping Patients Get Care

 Instead of enabling loved ones, parents and family members can start by getting help.
 Addiction treatment, starting with detox can offer the right support for patients as they begin the recovery process.
 Until the patient is treated, it is important not to enable the individual by providing money.
 The first goal should be to find the right treatment center.

 In a treatment center, the patient will first go through the detox process.
 Over time, the body develops a chemical dependency on drugs or alcohol.
 When the individual stops using, they may experience very uncomfortable symptoms of withdrawal.
 At Serenity House Detox & Recovery Center, these symptoms can be safely supervised and managed by medical staff members.

 A detox center can support recovering patients with options such as:

 - Individualized options

 - Medical and emotional stabilization

 An addiction can be difficult to manage alone.
 Families need education and therapy.
 With the right support, patients can detox and begin their family recovery.
-To take your first step toward a healthier, happier life, call Serenity House Detox right now at 866-294-5306.
+To take your first step toward a healthier, happier life, call Serenity House Detox & Recovery right now at 866-294-5306.